 Does Walt Disney World sell masks?

 Yes.
 Numerous stores around the parks, resorts, and Disney Springs sell a range of character designs and Disney patterns.
-These are $6 each or 4 for $20.
+These are $10 each.
 Keep in mind that you’ll need to wear a mask to enter any of the retail locations to purchase these masks.

 If you arrive without a mask, there are vending machines outside of each park that sell generic ones for $2 each.
 We view these masks like FuelRods, nice to have as a safety net in case something happens, but not our first, second, or 38th choice.